Skip to Content

 Research Interests

 Our laboratory studies Wnt signaling in development and disease.
 We found recently that Wnt proteins are unusual growth factors, because they are lipid-modified.
 We discovered that Wnt proteins promote the proliferation of stem cells of various origins.
-Current work is directed at understanding the function of the lipid on the Wnt, using Wnt proteins as factors the expand stem cells and on understanding Wnt signaling during repair and regeneration after tissue injury.
+Current work is directed at understanding how Wnt signals lead to the proliferation of stem cells and on understanding Wnt signaling during repair and regeneration after tissue injury.

 Total Publications